spryker/spryker-docs/_includes/pbc/all/install-features/202212.1/install-the-product-configuration-feature.md

 Make sure that the reorder expander plugin works:
 1. Order with a configurable product.
-2. Go to the **Order history** page on the Storefront.
+2. On the Storefront, go to the **Order history** page.
-3. Select **Reorder** next to the order with the configurable product.
+3. Next to the order with the configurable product, select **Reorder**.

-4. Check that, in the cart, the configurable product has the configuration from the previous order.
+4. In the cart, check that the configurable product has the configuration from the previous order.

 {% endinfo_block %}

-5. Register the following gateway plugins:
+3. Register the following gateway plugins:

 | PLUGIN                                                                    | SPECIFICATION                                                                                                                                                                                             | PREREQUISITES | NAMESPACE |
 |---------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------| --- |